 Which pollinator will be attracted to a plant is called "Pollinator Syndrome."
-It is the characteristic or trait that will appeal to a pollinator.
-A combination of smell, color, pollen location and type, flower structure, and nectar all effect what type of pollinator will be attracted to the flower.
+It describes the characteristic or trait that will appeal to a pollinator, a combination of smell, color, pollen location and type, flower structure, and nectar amount.
+A of these will affect what type of pollinator will be attracted to the flower.

-For example: The beak of the hummingbird has adapted and specializes in gathering nectar from long funnel shaped flowers that usually are bright red; think penstemons.
-Native bees are attracted to the mild sweet smell, brighter color, and shallow shape of flower petals; think lupine.
-The Hawkmoth is attracted to the nighttime smell of the Sacred Datura.
+Examples: Hummingbirds have adapted and specializes in gathering nectar from long funnel shaped flowers that usually are bright red, like penstemons; Native bees are attracted to the mild sweet smell, brighter color, and shallow shape of flowers, like lupine; the Hawkmoth is attracted to the nighttime smell of the Sacred Datura flowers.